iTwin/presentation/packages/hierarchies/learning/HierarchyFiltering.md

 <!-- END EXTRACTION -->

 The second step would be to create the node identifier paths.
+As described earlier, this is the responsibility of the consumer, as only consumer knows how the hierarchy is structured and can determine the paths to the target nodes in the most efficient way possible.

 Let's consider two cases - filtering by label and by target element ID:

 - To filter by label, we have to know what property(s) the hierarchy definition uses for the label.
 In this case, it's the `UserLabel` property: